ghedo/pflask/docs/pflask.1.md

 **pflask** is a simple tool for creating Linux namespace containers.
 It can be used for running a command or even booting an OS inside an isolated container, created with the help of Linux namespaces.
-It is similar in functionality to `chroot(8)`, altough pflask provides better isolation thanks to the use of namespaces.
+It is similar in functionality to `chroot(8)`, although pflask provides better isolation thanks to the use of namespaces.
+Unlike chroot and most other containerization solutions, pflask can also be used without changing the root directory inside the container.

 ## OPTIONS